 Travis and his wife Emily live in Des Moines and have two sons, Teddy & Miller.

-Creative Director Clemencia Herrera knows how to build a strong visual narrative and has worked on award winning campaigns earning her an Emmy, Promax, Maven, Hatch and a Pollie for her broadcast work.
+Our creative partner Moira Studio, led by Creative Director Clemencia Herrera, knows how to build a strong visual narrative and has worked on award winning campaigns earning her an Emmy, Promax, Maven, Hatch and a Pollie for their broadcast work.

-With a strong brand strategy and multicultural advertising background Herrera makes for a versatile and effective creative.
-Always looking to make “political ads that don’t look like political ads”, she uses her background in commercial work to push the envelope of her craft.
+With a strong brand strategy and multicultural advertising background Herrera makes for a versatile and effective creative lead.
+Always looking to make “political ads that don’t look like political ads”, Herrera uses her background in commercial work to push the envelope of her craft.

 Moira Studio has been involved in the brand development of press-worthy campaigns such as Governor Steve Bullock and the DCCC’s attack ads for Stewart Mills and David Young.

 With over 20 years of broadcast experience, Herrera has created ads for Nat Geo Latinamerica, Univision, Galavisión, MTV and MTV2, and has been involved in advertising campaigns for Spanish and Dutch audiences.
 She has also been a brand strategist for different non-profit organizations such as IBA Boston, Greater Boston Latino Network, and Girl Future.